OptiMaL-PSE-Lab/EvalRetro/README.md

 The headers within the file should contain the following columns: ["index", "target", "reactants"]

 The configuration for the benchmarked algorithm is shown in [the config directory](./config/raw_data.json).
 Specifying the configuration is important so that the data file is processed correctly by the code.
-The structure is in json format and structured as follows:
+The structure is in .json format and structured as follows:
 ```
 "key":{
     "file":"file_name.csv",       # In ./data/"key" directory